Loading...

 But there may be other turning points that aren't necessarily climaxes, that aren't the most kind of highest tension point of the story.

-B, sometimes the turning point might tell the most exciting part, but that's called a climax.
+B, sometimes a turning point might tell the most exciting part, but that's called a climax and it doesn't explain the outcome of the story.

 The turning point is when Babe successfully herds the sheep, gaining the respect and admiration of the farmer and others who initially doubted his abilities.

-So it's a really key point in the story, because he's really earnt that respect and he's kind of changing the direction of where the story is going.
+So it's a really key point in the story because he's really earned that respect and he's kind of changing the direction of where the story is going.

 So people doubted him, but he's proved everybody wrong.